cuppajoeman/computer-setup/README.md

 # computer-setup

-This repository lists the tools that I would use to setup a computer, the tool will be for one of the following: (w)indows, (m)ac, (l)inux or (b)rowser
+This repository lists the tools that I would use to setup a computer, the tool will be for one of the following: (w)indows, (m)ac, (l)inux or (b)rowser.

 How to install applications.
 If the application is gui software which autoupdates itself, install it directly from the website.
 If it is software which is downloadable through a github release or is command line only software consider installing it with scoop.

+Note that my software selection is motivated by selecting open source and minimal software when possible (especially on linux), though I make exceptions while running windows or mac.

 ## debloat
 * If running windows be sure to reomve any bloat: https://github.com/LeDragoX/Win-Debloat-Tools